Restoration From Decay

 Complete & Partial Dentures

 Dentures help replace missing teeth in the mouth and can be either removable, or permanent when secured with dental implants.
-For more information about complete and partial dentures, click here.
+Learn More About Complete & Partial Dentures.

 Implants may be the best option for replacing a single or multiple missing teeth.
 An implant is a metal post that is attached directly to the jawbone.
 After the bone and surrounding tissue has healed an artificial tooth is attached to the implant.
 Implants provide superior benefits compared to bridge work as they do not depend on neighboring teeth for structural support, although they are more expensive.
 Implants are the closest dental structure in durability to natural teeth and have greater cosmetic appeal.
 Learn More About Dental Implants